Update July, 2020

-We would like to belatedly draw attention to the amazing accomplishments of our four wonderful athletes who completed the Weetbix Try-athlon in February.
-Below we have featured photos of one of those athletes alongside his buddy, Georgia, who works with him on a regular basis through MEDP.
+We would like to belatedly draw attention to the amazing accomplishments of our four wonderful athletes who competed in the Weetbix Try-athlon in February.
+Below we have featured photos of one of those athletes doing a magnificent job completing the course alongside his Therapy Assistant, Georgia, who works with him on a regular basis through MEDP.

 Update: 10th January, 2017

 The MEDP staff hope that everyone has had a happy new year.
 We are doing everything we can to ensure that the progress being made in therapy will continue into 2017.

 We would like to note that the practice is currently running at full capacity, and whilst potential new clients are welcome to leave their details for our waiting list, it may be a matter of months until we are able to provide service.